Work Visa Information

 • Have had a student visa for at least one full year

-• Have worked for La Casita for at least one school year
+• Have worked for La Casita for at least one school year (open to less time depending on performance)

 • Have a positive recommendation from your Casita manager(s)